glaucopater/vibrant-form/README.md

 - transformDataIntoFormField: adapt the data to the more friendly HTML form shape (key: value).
 - isNullOrEmpty: simple checker of values
 - validateForm: parse the whole form for fields validations

+5. *Resilience to changes* topic.
+There are different aspects to consider:
+- new data, more types and more validation rules
+- extensions of the form with new components
+- considering the above two points, how the form, intended as a container in the page, should behave with more and more data.

+Thanks to the datatype is possible to add more validation and input type, as well as is possible to customize by input type with a different component.

+The UI is a basic glassmorphism prototype, based on CSS flexbox and some css variables (no external libraries or pre processor were used).